Horse-Oriented Training | How to be a Good Trainer?

 When the horse has understood these commands, a rider can mount, a helper leads the horse giving the known aids and the rider adds the leg pressure to it.
 After a few repeats the helper on the ground minimises its commands little by little while the rider tries to take over giving the aids.
 This explains leg pressure to the horse without needing to use it excessively.
 The basic idea is to give the horse all the lessons from the ground first, without the rider.
 When the horse has learnt to respond to lightly given aids from the ground then it is ready to produce what it has learnt with a rider up.

-A horse that is in a position to understand what people what and that experiences positive consequences when it does what one wants of it is as a rule happy and willing to work with us.
+A horse that is in a position to understand what people want and that experiences positive consequences when it does what one wants of it is as a rule happy and willing to work with us.

 Do take the time and trouble to make the training varied.